HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved the layout of the loading-action utility error view.
+Improved responsiveness of the dual-pane-expander widget.